Marcela Fumea is running for two positions in elections within International Gymnastics Federation

 Fumea is among the 21 candidates for a position on the FIG Executive Committee, with seven seats available.

 Marcela Fumea also applied for a position in the Technical Commission of Aerobic Gymnastics, which she still holds.
-There are seven candidates for these six positions, Agerpres informs.
+There are seven candidates for these six positions.

 Fumea, born in 1953, practiced performance rhythmic gymnastics, being a university and national champion (1975, 1978) and obtaining the bronze at the Individual Rhythmic Gymnastics Championships of 1975, 1976, 1977.